ReleasePad

 Your changelog shouldn't be an afterthought.

-Most release notes are either "bug fixes and improvements" or a wall of Jira tickets nobody reads - a changelog is the place where you tell your users what you shipped, and most teams treat it like an afterthought.
+Most changelogs are either a vague "bug fixes and improvements" line or a wall of raw engineering tickets nobody reads.
+The place where you tell users what you shipped shouldn't be an afterthought — it should be the best page on your site.

 Shipping is only half the job.
 The other half is telling people what you shipped.
 They're not separate things — they're the same loop.